samuelhoover/samuelhoover.github.io/index.md

 learning to investigate the fundamental physics driving aberrant aggregations like cataracts and those implicated in [neurodegenerative diseases](https://www.nature.com/articles/nrd.2017.95).
-My dissertation is entitled ``Study of Charged Macromolecule Phase Behavior using Conventional and Modern Modeling Methods''.
+My dissertation is entitled ''Study of Charged Macromolecule Phase Behavior using Conventional and Modern Modeling Methods''.

 Outside of the lab, my hobbies include cooking and baking (especially when it